Sierra Leone

 What happens next

 Five years after Ebola, the health system in Sierra Leone has still not been restored.
-In 2020, the Corona pandemic also led to significant restrictions in medical care.
-That is why we will continue to support this hospital, which is so important for the country, in 2022 with technical, personnel and financial support.
+Moreover, since 2020, the Corona pandemic has led to significant limitations in medical care.
+That is why we will continue to support this hospital, which is so important for the country, in 2023 with technical, personnel and financial support.